How To Wholesale Real Estate In Alabama: Step By Step (2025)

 However, the opportunity lies in the housing units.

 The national average of owner-occupied housing units in the United States is 64.4%.
-This means, that of the 142,153,000 houses available, roughly two-thirds are owned by families or individuals that do not rent.
+This means that of the 142,153,000 houses available, roughly two-thirds are owned by families or individuals who do not rent.

 Why?